 Yes, we may decide to fund a portion of your request.
 Our constraints often challenge us, but we will try to support your good work as best we can.

 The review committee will decide on your grant based on the application only; it will not be given any other support materials.
-It is best that you ensure that your application is complete with all required information.
-If, however, you feel it is absolutely necessary to include additional materials, please keep it to one or two single pages items only.

 You can apply for consideration once a year for one of our two grant cycles.
 Our board reviews grant recommendations at its March and September board meetings, for which the application deadlines are December 1st and July 1st , respectively.
 You cannot re-apply for the September board meeting, if your request was declined at the March meeting.
 However, if you were declined in September, you may file an application by December 1st for the following March board meeting, because that meeting falls in a new calendar year.